🦞 2026 food tours & experiences available — explore packages

 ❄️ Winter (Jun–Aug)

-Perfect weather for outdoor markets, strawberry season (Wamuran), Moreton Bay bugs at their fattest, cellar door visits.
+Perfect weather for outdoor markets, strawberry season at Wamuran, Moreton Bay bugs at their fattest, cellar door visits to Granite Belt and Gold Coast hinterland wineries.

 Food Travel Tips for Queensland

-Maximise your Queensland food experience with these on-the-ground insights from our tour guides.
+Maximise your Queensland food experience with these on-the-ground insights from Cooee Tours guides.

 Ready to Taste Queensland?

 Cooee Tours combines world-class scenery with authentic culinary experiences.
-Join a guided food & scenic tour and let local experts show you the real Queensland.
+Join a guided food and scenic tour and let local experts show you the real Queensland.

 Explore Queensland Tours Ask a Question